iMEdD-Lab/fuel_prices_data/README.md

 # Greek Fuel Prices Observatory Tracker
-A data pipeline that utilizes python and github actions to automatically downloads the prices of fuel that are uploaded on the website of the Greek ministry of Development.
-It downloads the pdf files using python, scrapes the tables and updates a .csv file that contains the entire dataset from 2017.
+The data files of a pipeline that utilizes Python and Github Actions to download the latest data from the observatory of liquid fuel prices of the Greek Ministry of Development.
+In this repo are stored the .csv files that are updated via a private repo with the latest price averages for four different types of fuel.

 Fuel types that are tracked:
 1. Diesel